alxdavids/ourbbg/content/post/intro.md

 pioneered exploiting accounting loopholes in order to effectively break the rules around Financial Fair Play.

-The end result is ultimately animosity, Derby County's current incarnation does not have a lot of friend's beyond the city limits.
+The end result is ultimately animosity.
+Derby County's current incarnation does not have a lot of friend's beyond the city limits.
 Critically, I believe that this imminent takeover will only solidify the negative external impression of the club.
 Moreover, it is debatable